codynhat/codyhatfield.me/source/_posts/2020/an-additional-ice-passenger.md

 tags:
 ---

+My main goal in purchasing my Tesla Model 3 a couple of years ago was to reduce the amount of carbon emissions I contribute to the atmosphere.
+Driving an electric vehicle almost always means emitting less carbon emissions.
+However, there are certain scenarios, such as carpooling and public transit, that can still result in lower emissions.

-I have come across several scenarios where I have a choice between riding as a passenger in an ICE (internal combustion engine) car or driving myself in my EV (electric vehicle).
-A question that has been in my head is which of these would result in lower carbon emissions?
+One common scenario is when I have a choice between riding as a passenger in an ICE (internal combustion engine) car or driving myself in my EV (electric vehicle).
+So, the question is: **which of these would result in lower carbon emissions?**

 1. Riding as an additional passenger in an ICE car; OR
 2. Driving alone in an EV